 Issue #7 (November 2022) responds to a question and an alarming trend.
 The question came from a member of a Jewish synagogue who asked if Interwoven Congregations had a statement on antisemitism.
 (We didn't.)
 The trend is the upswing of bigotry across the country that is popping up in popular culture, our politics, in schools and elsewhere.
 So in this issue we examine responses to bigotry with a special focus on antisemitism and Islamophobia.
 What can we do?
 What are you doing?

 Issue #6 (August 2022) is a special issue.
 We were honored to interview 20 people from two congregations that are partnering together to promote racial justice and healing.
 The result is a stunning array of stories and reflections about how race and privilege have touched their lives, and their earnest hopes and candid concerns about the way forward.
 The issue also includes a photo essay and testimonies from the Poor Peoples' Campaign's June 18th march on Washington.

 Issue #5 (May 2022) shares the vision and challenge of Elder Elona Street-Stewart and Rev. Gregory Bentley, co-moderators of the Presbyterian Church USA, for how the church can be an agent for racial justice and healing, including among Native American communities.
 The issue, published on the second anniversary of the death of George Floyd, includes a special remembrance, as well as statements regarding the tragedies of Buffalo and Avalde, TX.

-Issue #1 (April 2021) features a conversation with Ambassador Andrew Young and friends, a poetic lament in the midst of Covid and racial injustice by Rev. Bob Melone, and the public debut of emerging artist Joni Harbaugh!
+Issue #1 (April 2021).
+Our inaugural issue features a conversation with Ambassador Andrew Young and friends, a poetic lament in the midst of Covid and racial injustice by Rev. Bob Melone, and the public debut of emerging artist Joni Harbaugh!